Guerrero powers Jays’ return to Buffalo; beat Marlins 5-1

 Starling Marte hit a double in the Miami fifth that drove in Luis Marte, who made his major league debut.

-On his next time up following his home run, Guerrero was greeted with a chant of ”MVP!” in the familiar confines of a stadium where he gained fans during a brief Triple-A stint before being promoted to Toronto.
+On his next time up following his home run, Guerrero was greeted with a chant of “MVP!” in the familiar confines of a stadium where he gained fans during a brief minor league stint before being promoted to Toronto.

-This was the type of home-field advantage the Blue Jays felt they lacked in Dunedin, where a large mix of fans rooted for the visiting teams, including the nearby Tampa Bay Rays.

 Erik Johnson, among the many fans wearing Guerrero shirts and jerseys, lucked out by landing last-minute tickets 13 rows behind home plate.